Infineon/mtb-example-wifi-mqtt-client/README.md

  6.1.0   | Updated to support ModusToolbox&trade; v3.1 and added support for CY8CEVAL-062S2-MUR-4373M2 and CY8CEVAL-062S2-MUR-4373EM2
  6.2.0   | Added support for KIT_XMC72_EVK_MUR_43439M2 <br> Updated to support mbedtls v3.4.0 and ModusToolbox&trade; v3.1.
  6.3.0   | Added support for CY8CEVAL-062S2-CYW43022CUB
- 6.4.0   | Updated to use the MQTT configuration settings from the mqtt middelware 6.5.0   | Added support for CY8CKIT-062S2-AI
+ 6.4.0   | Updated to use the MQTT configuration settings from the mqtt middleware 6.5.0   | Added support for CY8CKIT-062S2-AI
  6.5.1   | Updated to support KIT_XMC72_EVK_MUR_43439M2 BSP v2.1.0
  6.6.0   | Added support for CY8CEVAL-062S2-CYW955513SDM2WLIPA
  6.6.1   | Disabled D-cache for XMC7000 based BSPs
+ 6.7.0   | Enabled D-cache support for XMC7000 devices
 <br>

 All referenced product or service names and trademarks are the property of their respective owners.